 - Last testament and will

-In general, co-parenting agreements between unmarried parents bear a strong resemblance to more traditional contracts, but you or your ex may want to include the following items or addendums:
+In general, co-parenting agreements between unmarried parents bear a strong resemblance to more traditional contracts, but you or your ex may want to include the following items or addendum:

-- Role and obligations: While not an actual agreement point, establishing and including paternal and maternal information in the agreement ensures a parent's right to raise his/her children and a mother or father's right to secure financial support for the kids.
+- Role and obligations: Establishing and including paternal and maternal information in the agreement ensures a parent's right to raise his/her children and secure financial support for the kids.

 - Children's legal last name